Air Horizons

 Air Horizons was an airline based in Paris, France.
 It operated charter flights for tour operators to the Mediterranean and Africa.
-Its main bases were Orly Airport, Paris, Charles de Gaulle Airport, Paris and Le Bourget Airport, Paris.
+Its main bases were all three Paris airports, Orly Airport, Charles de Gaulle Airport, and Le Bourget Airport.

 History

-The airline was founded as Euralair in October 1962 by Alexandre Couvelaire.
-In November 2003 Euralair had to file for bankruptcy protection.
-Euralair was saved from liquidation when it was then acquired by Air Horizons.
+The airline was established in 2004 using some assets of Euralair, which had been founded in October 1964 by Alexandre Couvelaire.
+In November 2003 Euralair had to file for bankruptcy protection but was saved from liquidation when it was acquired by Angel Gate Aviation.
+The corporate name was changed to Air Horizons.

-In November 2005, however, the airline filed for bankruptcy protection in a French court.

-Air Horizons ceased operations in November 2005.

-Services

-Air Horizons launched weekly scheduled services from Montpellier to Casablanca and from Charles de Gaulle Airport, Paris to Ouarzazate in October 2004.
+In October 2004 Air Horizons launched weekly scheduled services from Montpellier to Casablanca and from Charles de Gaulle Airport to Ouarzazate.
+In November 2005, however, the airline went into administration and suspended operations.
+On the following 7 December it went into liquidation.